Garrett schools sees transfer rate increase

 Fielden also announced the middle school science fair will be Thursday, Feb.
 17 in the school gym.
 He congratulated the middle school CyberPatriots for their state win in their age group and criteria.

-The board sent a recommendation to Mayor Todd Fiandt to approve school board President Tami Best as a nonvoting member to the Garrett Redeveopment Commission.
+The board sent a recommendation to Mayor Todd Fiandt to approve school board President Tami Best as a non-voting member to the Garrett Redevelopment Commission.

 At its Jan.
 12 re-organizational meeting, the board selected her husband, Brian Best, to represent the school on the commission.
-The board has since been informed that Fiandt cited both policy and personal reasons for not accepting the nomination of (Brian) Best.
+The board has since been informed that Fiandt cited both policy and personal reasons for not accepting that nomination.

 Tami Best said inquiries were made to the attorney for the Indiana School Board Association for clarity as to whether the board is permitted to appoint a non-member to the committee, citing former board president Wayne Funk served as the school’s representative last year.